The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Cyclists are also required to comply with the laws of motor vehicles, and even have additional laws imposed on them.
 For example, a bicyclist must obey the same traffic signals and signs as a motorist.

-For example, bicycles may be ridden on sidewalks, but cyclists must yield the right-of-way to pedestrians and are required to give an audible signal before overtaking and passing a pedestrian.
+In addition, bicycles may be ridden on sidewalks, but cyclists must yield the right-of-way to pedestrians and are required to give an audible signal before overtaking and passing a pedestrian.

 Michigan does not have any laws requiring cyclists to wear helmets, but it is always safe practice.